InfluxDB Cloud security

 Compliance and auditing

 InfluxDB Cloud is SOC2 Type II certified.
-To request a copy of our SOC2 Type II report, please email email@example.com.
+To request a copy of our SOC2 Type II report, or for information on the ISO 27001 Information Security Management System, please email email@example.com.

 Was this page helpful?